-Mecklenburg Vorpommern is situated in the North East corner of Germany on the Polish border.
+Mecklenburg Vorpommern is situated in the North East corner of Germany some 200klm north of Berlin.
 It is the least populated and most rural of the German States or Länder.
 The Baltic Coastline is largely unspoilt and there are vast areas of National Park.
 The beautiful island of Rügen, the largest in Germany, is part of Mecklenburg.

 Cruise ships berth at one of two locations, Warnemünde Cruise Terminal (berths P1-4 / P7 / P8) situated at the mouth of the river on the western bank or the Overseas Port (berths LP31 / LP41) situated further upriver on the eastern bank.
 Both locations come under the Port of Rostock Authority which has an excellent website in English.
-Here you will find the current schedule of arrivals (which rarely changes) plus maps and other information of interest to Cruise Ship Passengers.
+Here you will find the current schedule of port calls for 2018 (which, once set rarely changes) giving date and time of arrival and departure; ship's name and berth number; plus maps and other information of interest to Cruise Ship Passengers.

-The surrounding area is rich in history and there are several typical North German towns, each with its own special attraction, within easy travelling distance.
+The surrounding area is rich in history and there are several typical North German towns, each with its own special attraction, within easy travelling distance of the port.

 Warnemünde, a suburb of Rostock, is a popular seaside resort and site of the busiest Cruise Ship Terminal in Germany.